Table of contents

 The vaginal walls are responsible for lubrication with an interesting dual purpose:

-Adding to the body’s homegrown lubricant, shop-bought lubricants can also make sex more pleasant and enjoyable while also helping fix issues of dryness.
+Adding to the body’s homegrown lubricant, shop-bought lubricants can also make sex more enjoyable while also helping fix issues of dryness.
 Water-based lubricants are safer and healthier than oil-based ones, because they are hypoallergenic and do not compromise the protective function of the condom.
 Oil-based lubricants, such as petroleum jelly, can alter your vaginal pH and allow germs to grow in mucus membranes for longer.
 This can facilitate vaginal infections.

 If you’re sensitive or prone to irritation, it’s always best to opt for a water-based lubricant too.